 Access: 2 mins walk from Hyakumanben bus stop No3, 17, 201, 203 or 10 mins walk from Demachiyanagi street on Keihan and Eiden line

 Ajiro is just an outstanding restaurant with a vegetarian kaiseki course served in a real Japanese tatami room, and the restaurant is just opposite the Myoshinji temple.
-The restaurant is small in size but has a passion to serve Japanese multi course cuisine – you’ll be amazed how beautiful they are presented.
+The restaurant is small in size but has a passion to serve Japanese multi-course cuisine – you’ll be amazed at how beautiful they are presented.
 You will find plenty of history and the beauty of Kyoto in one place.

 Address: 28-3 Hanazonoteranomaecho, Ukyo-ku, Kyoto

 Access: 5 mins walk from Hanazono station on JR Sagano line

 Well, now you know that there are 20 options for you where you can have vegetarian and vegan dishes in Kyoto.

 “You are what you eat”, so discover real Kyoto cuisine.

 Thank you for reading!

 - How to Get to Kyoto - 2019/07/16

 - The Best 5 Bike Tours in Kyoto! - 2019/07/12